Oracle Autonomous Transaction Processing supports application development in a wide variety of programming languages and platforms.

 Use connection pools.
 When you code your application to use connection pools instead of creating and destroying connections individually, you gain performance improvements and permit the Oracle client you connect through to perform continuous-availability operations automatically.
 How you code to use connection pools depends on your programming language.

 Connect to the appropriate database service.
-Autonomous Transaction Processing provides five pairs of database services to use when connecting to your dedicated database.
-These five pairs of database connection services are designed to support different kinds of database operations, as described in Database Services for Autonomous Transaction Processing Dedicated Databases.
+Autonomous Transaction Processing provides several pairs of database services to use when connecting to your dedicated database.
+These pairs of database connection services are designed to support different kinds of database operations, as described in Database Services for Autonomous Transaction Processing Dedicated Databases.

 Also regardless of the language you use to build an application, you perform the same basic tasks to configure your system to support application development: